Leopoldo Figueroa

-Leopoldo Figueroa (September 21, 1887 – October 15, 1969) a.k.a.
-"The deacon of the Puerto Rican Legislature", was a Puerto Rican politician, journalist, medical doctor and lawyer.
-Figueroa, who began his political career as an advocate of Puerto Rican Independence, was the co-founder of the "Independence Association", one of three political organizations which merged to form the Puerto Rican Nationalist Party.
-Figueroa, had changed political ideals and in 1948, was a member of the Partido Estadista Puertorriqueño (Puerto Rican Statehood Party).
+Leopoldo Figueroa (September 21, 1887 – October 15, 1969), also known as "The deacon of the Puerto Rican Legislature", was a Puerto Rican politician, journalist, medical doctor and lawyer.
+Figueroa, who began his political career as an advocate of Puerto Rican Independence, was the co-founder of the Independence Association of Puerto Rico, one of three political organizations which merged to form the Puerto Rican Nationalist Party.
+Figueroa changed political ideals and by 1948 was a member of the Partido Estadista Puertorriqueño (Puerto Rican Statehood Party).
 That year, he was the only member of the Puerto Rico House of Representatives who did not belong to the Partido Popular Democrático (PPD), and the only Representative to oppose the PPD's approval of what became known as the Ley de la Mordaza (Gag Law), which violated the civil rights of those who favored Puerto Rican Independence.
 On December 22, 2006, the Puerto Rican Legislature approved a law declaring every September 21, Leopoldo Figueroa Carreras Day.

 Early years

-Figueroa (birth name: Leopoldo Figueroa Carreras) was born in San Juan, Puerto Rico when the island was still a Spanish Colony.
+Figueroa (birth name: Leopoldo Figueroa Carreras) was born in San Juan, Puerto Rico when the island was still a Spanish colony.
 He became interested in politics at an early age due to the influences of his father who was a personal friend of the Puerto Rican political leader Luis Muñoz Rivera and his uncle Sotero Figueroa, a close friend of Cuban revolutionary leader José Martí.

 In 1898, when he was 11 years old, the United States invaded Puerto Rico.
-Some Puerto Rican leaders such as José de Diego and Eugenio María de Hostos expected the United States to grant the island its independence.
+Some Puerto Rican leaders, such as José de Diego and Eugenio María de Hostos, expected the United States to grant the island its independence.
 However, this did not concur with the Monroe Doctrine, or the geopolitical interests of the United States.
-Under the terms of the Treaty of Paris of 1898 ratified on December 10, 1898, Puerto Rico was annexed by the United States.
+Under the terms of the Treaty of Paris of 1898 ratified on December 10, 1898, Puerto Rico was annexed as a territory by the United States.
 Spain had lost its last colony in the western hemisphere, and the United States gained imperial strength and global presence.

-When he was 14 years old, he began participating in the political activities of the "Puerto Rican Federal Party", a party which supported greater self-rule for the island founded by Muñoz Rivera.
+When he was 14 years old, Figueroa began participating in the political activities of the "Puerto Rican Federal Party", a party which supported greater self-rule for the island founded by Muñoz Rivera.
 His interest in journalism was influenced by his uncle who was the manager of "Patria", a newspaper founded by Martí.

+He graduated from the Central High School of San Juan and moved to Cuba to study medicine at the University of Havana.
+In 1922, he moved to Madrid to specialize in Gynecology.
+In 1926 he graduated as a lawyer from the University of Puerto Rico School of Law.